Planning is the foundation that helps transform a spark of an idea into a compelling story.

 - Appearance

-Depending on the novel genre and plot, you might have several characters including:
+Depending on the novel genre and plot, you might have several types of characters.

-An antagonist is a villain in your story.
-He/she competes against your protagonist.
-You need to come up with the main antagonist in your novel and must develop his/her profile.
+An antagonist is a villain in your narrative.
+They oppose your protagonist, by creating tension and driving the plot.
 Antagonists are equally important as they give meaning to your story and keep readers hooked.
+Examples include Smaug in The Hobbit and Lord Voldemort in the Harry Potter series.

 Power Players